happiguru/Game-JavaScript/README.md

 # Sky Shooter!

-> This projects consists of a Javascript Platform Game built with Phaser 3, as aked for in the Microverse Program.
+> This projects consists of a Javascript Shooter Game built with Phaser 3, as aked for in the Microverse Program.

 ![screenshot](./g1.png)
 ![screenshot](./g2.png)